dustinpfister/blog_posts/_posts/threejs-alpha-map.md

 ### 1.1 - You might want to brush up on textures

 In order to have an alpha map I need to have a texture, one way to have a texture is to load an external image file and use that as a texture.
-However another option would be to use canvas elements as a way to create a texture using a little javaScript code by way of the canvas 2d drawing context.
+However another option would be to [use canvas elements as a way to create a texture](/2018/04/17/threejs-canvas-texture/) using a little javaScript code by way of the canvas 2d drawing context.
+Getting into this subject would be a little off topic, but one way or another a texture is needed to have an alpha map.
+Also the texture needs to be in gray scale as that is what is used to set the transparency values of the material with the texture used as an alpha map.

 ### 1.2 - Version Numbers matter with three.js